Links

 1/16/10: Using Subqueries with Pervasive SQL

-IF you're one of those power users who has
+IF you're one of those power users who has gotten comfortable issuing direct

-against the Members Only database from the
+queries against the Members Only database from the Pervasive Control Center, now

-Pervasive Control Center, now its time to learn
+its time to learn about subqueries.

 - 10/02/2008: Think You're Multitasking?
 Think Again Technology professionals often pride themselves on their abilities to multitask.
 But studies show that we frequently overestimate our ability to handle multiple tasks or information streams.
 This piece from NPR might help you regain your focus.